 There’s no doubt about it – these are some mighty pretty Christmas cookies!
 Although holiday baking is largely about the flavour of the delicious treats you make, how they look is also important.
 It isn’t necessarily hard to make such nice-looking cookies, and these chocolate roll cookies are easy even for beginner home bakers.
-Add these cookies to your Christmas baking list this season.
+Italian chocolate filled cookies are a holiday favourite, so add these cookies to your Christmas baking list this season.

-The chocolate roll cookies have a tasty, flaky crust and a spicy, nutty filling which everyone will go wild for.
+The chocolate cookie roll will have a tasty, flaky crust and a spicy, nutty filling which everyone will go wild for.
 The crust is made with cream cheese, to keep it light and soft, while the chocolate filling has chocolate chips, condensed milk and chopped walnuts.
-In addition, we are using vanilla and cinnamon in these Christmas cookies to give them the perfect flavour.
+In addition, we are using vanilla and cinnamon in these chocolate log cookies to give them the perfect flavour.

-Pretty much every cookie tray at the bakery has some variation of a chocolate-based log or cookies in it.
+Pretty much every Christmas cookie tray has some variation of a chocolate-based log or cookies in it.
 Whether you know them as cookies, logs or rolls, there are different kinds to choose from.
-This recipe is similar to some Italian cookie recipes, although not Italian exactly.
-They are great for Christmas baking but you can find them in bakeries throughout the year too.
+This recipe is one of the Italian cookie recipes that my Italian family makes, although I am not sure if they are traditional Italian cookies.
+These chocolatey cookies are great for Christmas baking but you can find them in bakeries throughout the year too.

 Chocolate and Nuts: The Perfect Combo

-Holiday baking is all about special, festive tastes, and combining chocolate with nuts results in such a perfect cookie.
+Holiday baking is all about special, festive tastes, and combining chocolate with nuts results in such a perfect cookie for special occasions.
 The taste is well-rounded and you can serve this with any drink you want, or even for dessert.
 Chocolate and nuts are both indulgent ingredients which go together so nicely.
 There are other chocolate nut cakes and cookies to choose from, if you want to do some Christmas baking.
-These are one of the best ones though!
+These Italian fudge roll cookies are one of the best ones though if you like sweet cookies during the holiday season!

-You will need to plan this recipe ahead because the dough needs to go in the refrigerator overnight.
+You will need to plan this chocolate nut roll cookies recipe ahead because the dough needs to go in the refrigerator overnight.
 If you skip this step, the dough won’t hold together when you try to roll it out.
 So plan to spend one day drooling over the thought of these chocolate roll cookies before you actually get to taste one!
-Yep – chilling the dough for at least 8 hours is an important part of this recipe.
-Don’t skip it!
+Yep – chilling the dough for at least 8 hours is an important part of this Italian recipe.
+Don’t skip it because you will want to eat these delicious cookies!

-The reason for the long chilling time is that we are using cream cheese to make the dough.
+The reason for the long chilling time is that we are using cream cheese to make the dough for this chocolate log cookies recipe.
 This is along with margarine (butter if you’d rather) and flour.
 This makes very soft dough which does need to be very cold before rolling it up.
 The cream cheese is a great ingredient though because it results in such a light, flaky crust!

 How to Shape and Cut Chocolate Roll Cookies

-As you can see, we like to press the finished log down before slicing, so the cookies are long and thin.
+As you can see, we like to press the finished log down before slicing, so the Italian rolled cookies are long and thin.
 You could also make them round, like a Swiss roll, but this way looks more elegant.
-Make sure you give them enough time to cool before slicing, to keep the cuts clean and ensure the chocolate roll cookies look their absolute best!
+Make sure you give the logs of chocolate swirls enough time to cool to room temperature before slicing into fudge filled dessert strips.
+This will keep the cuts clean and ensure the chocolate roll cookies look their absolute best!
+These Italian chocolate fudge roll cookies will disappear fast, so it is great that this is an easy recipe.

-As with many holiday baking recipes, this one can be customized.
+As with many holiday baking recipes, these Italian fudge cookies can be customized.
 Choose from bittersweet or semi-sweet chocolate chips.
 Even white chocolate chips would offer a change of pace, or you could use more than one type.
 The walnuts can be switched for chopped mixed nuts or another type.
-Pistachios or even cashews would work in these chocolate roll cookies.
+Pistachios or even cashews would work in these chocolate filled Italian cookies.

-As for the vanilla extract, that really does give these Christmas cookies a nice flavour, but almond extract would work too.
+As for the vanilla extract, that really does give these Italian chocolate cookies a nice flavour, but almond extract would work too.
 The cinnamon is festive – try a pinch of nutmeg instead if you want though or even some allspice if that’s your thing.

 - Add the dough ingredients into the bowl of a mixer.
 Knead together until smooth.
 Transfer to a bowl, place on plastic wrap and then refrigerate overnight.